Understanding Primary Keys in ER Diagrams: The Foundation of Database Design

 Example 1: Customer Management System

 Consider an ER diagram for a customer management system.
-You might have an Customers table with attributes like CustomerID, FirstName, LastName, Address, Phone.
+On top of that, you might have an Customers table with attributes like CustomerID, FirstName, LastName, Address, Phone.
 CustomerID would be the primary key, ensuring each customer has a unique identifier.

 Example 2: Online Bookstore

 In an online bookstore system, you might have Books and Authors tables.
-The Books table could have attributes like ISBN, Title, AuthorID, Price.
+In real terms, the Books table could have attributes like ISBN, Title, AuthorID, Price.
 ISBN (International Standard Book Number) could serve as the primary key for the Books table.
 AuthorID would be a foreign key referencing the AuthorID (primary key) in the Authors table, establishing a one-to-many relationship between authors and books.

 Example 3: University Database